PA Clinical Year Curriculum

 - Psychiatry (PHAS 702)

-Clinical rotations are located primarily throughout the state of Nebraska; however, some sites may be in South Dakota, Iowa, Kansas, Colorado and many other states in the U.S. Our students also have the opportunity to attend rotations at several international sites, including China, Africa, Central and South America, among others.
-See the Office of Global Engagement for more details.
+Several clinical rotations are available across Nebraska; however, some sites might be in nearby states like South Dakota, Iowa, Kansas, Colorado, and other parts of the U.S. Our students also have opportunities to participate in rotations at various international locations, including China, Africa, Central and South America, among others.